eiguzman/player-stat-predictor/README.md

 - Offensive Box Plus-Minus (OBPM)
 - Offensive Win Shares (OWS)

-The [dataset](path/to/your/dataset.csv) we used contained information on **24,000 NBA player seasons**, providing a good sample size to shape our model to.
+The [dataset](path/to/your/dataset.csv) we used contained information collected from the 1950s on **24,000 NBA player seasons**, providing a good sample size to shape our model to.

 ## Key Insights
 This model aims to predict PPG by incorporating features that are less prone to early-season/bad shooting stretch variance which.
 It can account for temporary slumps (e.g., in shooting efficiency) and project a player's **overall scoring trajectory** for the season with greater stability.